 Setup and Configuration ↑ Back to top

-While URL coupons doesn’t technically need settings to operate properly, it does add two options to the “Checkout” settings that can streamline store management.
+While URL coupons doesn’t technically need settings to operate properly, it does add two options to the “General” settings that can streamline store management.
 When URL coupons is activated, you can adjust settings to hide other coupon methods from being used, which can sometimes help conversions as customers don’t leave your checkout to search for coupon codes.
 You can opt to hide the coupon fields on the cart page, checkout, or both:

 When these options are enabled the “Apply Coupon” options are hidden from customers on the respective pages, which can allow you to only use URL coupons for your store if you desire.
 Notice that the “Apply Coupon” field is missing to the left of “Update Cart” when using a URL coupon with these options enabled: